 The condition which I referred to in my report of last year is still prevalent.
-The National Organization can only be as strong Departments and Camps are strong.
-I urge upon them the de of accepting responsibilities of accepting responsibility and working for the success of their Camps and Departments.
+The National Organization can only be as strong Departments and Campa are Departments and Camps are strong.
+I urge upon them the de camps of accepting responsibility. of accepting responsibility and working for the success of their Camps and Departments and Departments.

-During the past year it has been necessary to suspend the Depart t of Nebraska for necessary to suspend failure ment of Nebraska for non-payment of per capita tax and failure submit quarterly reports submit quarterly reports.
+During the past year it has been necessary to suspend the Depart of Nebraska for not ment of Nebraska for non-payment of per capita tax and failure submit quarterly reports. submit quarterly reports.
 The Commander-in-Chief personally visited this Department several times in an effort to have them accept their responsibilities.
 Before suspending this Department, I officially notified them by registered letter, to which I received no response, therefore I offer:

-Commendation NO. 1-That the incoming Commander-in-Chief insist that the Department of Nebraska reinstate itself by payment of required fees, and in the event that said Department of Nebraska neglects to do so that the Charter and assets of the Department and the various Camps therein be returned to National Headquarters.
+OMMENDATION NO. 1-That the incoming Commander-inchief insist that the Department of Nebraska reinstate itself by payment of required fees, and in the event that said Department of Nebraska neglects to do so that the Charter and assets of the Department and the various Camps therein be returned to National Headquarters.

-There are times between meetings of the Commandery-in-Chief when he National Secretary-Treasurer must re-order various forms and supplies that have become unworkable, therefore I offer:
+There are times between meetings of the Commandery-in-Chief when the National Secretary-Treasurer must re-order various forms and supplies that have become unworkable, therefore I offer:

-RECOMMENDATION NO. 2 - That when re-ordering forms and supplies, the National Secretary be authorized to modernize and condense such forms, when such changes are approved by the Commanderin-Chief.
+RECOMMENDATION NO. 2-That when re-ordering forms and supplies, the National Secretary be authorized to modernize and condense such forms, when such changes are approved by the Commander-in-Chief.